 Non-resident Ph.D. students who have not advanced to candidacy are eligible to receive a NRST award to specifically cover the NRST fee charged to their student account based on the criteria below.
-There is no pre-set maximum number of semesters pre-candidacy for which a student can receive an award to cover their NRST fee.
+Ph.D.

 ^{}When appointments are split, the remissions are split proportional to the % of the appointments.